 We get how scary these times are.
 We also know how extremely overwhelming and unknown trying to run a photography business is - even when NOT in pandemic.

 It's okay.
 We have your back with this timeline view of the legal contracts needed in your photography business.

-But before we get to this.
-Understand I, Rachel Brenke (founder of TheLawTog) and the entire team are not just bringing this information to you because we’re lawyers.
+But before we get to this, understand that I, Rachel Brenke (founder of TheLawTog), and the entire team are not just bringing this information to you because we're lawyers.

 We are sharing this as small business owners, just like you.

 I am willing to bet you'd like to avoid issues and spend your energy on doing what you love - photography.
 That's our entire goal here.
 Prevent issues, set yourself up for legal protection and reduce miscommunications with clients.

 The black-and-white in this photo shows the core contracts recommended.
 I've included some Covid-19 specific contracts since...we don't know how long we're still going to be doing this thing!